NationalGenomicsInfrastructure/ngi_reports/data/report_templates/ign_sample_report.md

 See below for more information about coverage and insert size.
 The `qualimapReport.html` report in your delivery folder contains additional library statistics.
-Note that the duplication rate above is calculated using [Picard Mark Duplicates](http://broadinstitute.github.io/picard/command-line-overview.html#MarkDuplicates).
+{% if sample.duplication_rate %}Note that the duplication rate above is calculated using [Picard Mark Duplicates](http://broadinstitute.github.io/picard/command-line-overview.html#MarkDuplicates).
 Qualimap calculates duplicates differently and the figure in the report will be different to the Picard result..
+{% endif %}

 ## Distribution of sequencing coverage
 Calculating the coverage of a genome tells you how much information you have